qgrid/qgrid.github.io/source/feature/data-columns.md

 ## How to define column order?

 Column order depends on `index` property and column definition position.
-Column position defined in TypeScript has higher priority than position defined in HTML.
+If column index was not explicitly setup columns defined in TypeScript have higher priority than defined in HTML.

 ```html
 <q-grid>